Request Information

 BUS 3050 Business Communication 3

 Designed to give students a comprehensive view of business communication through study and application of the concepts of effective written and oral communication.
 It develops critical thinking, analytical, ethical and problem-solving skills.
 Students learn the importance of audience adaptation and concise written and oral expressions.
 Emphasis is on use of English language skills to effectively plan, organize, compose, evaluate, and edit business emails, letters, memoranda, reports and proposals.
 Additional emphasis is on verbal, non-verbal, and listening skills.
 The proficient use of word processing technology is required for document production.
+Prerequisites: COM 1200 and ENG 1200

 BUS 3510 Business Law I 3

 Rules of law as they relate to business transactions, court systems and procedures, law of contracts, law of agency, employee-employer relations, law of negotiable instruments, law of sales, law of property, bailments, insurance and business organizations.
+Prerequisites: BUS 1120

 BUS 4360 Business Policy and Strategy 3